HimeshLaddha/Todo_List/README.md

 # To-Do List App
-A simple and interactive To-Do List application built with React.
+A simple and interactive To-Do List application built with React, and Tailwind CSS.
 This app allows users to easily add, edit, delete, and mark tasks as completed.
 It also provides functionality to filter completed and pending tasks.

 Features:
  - Add new tasks with a unique ID.